 Knowing how to organize deep pantry shelves efficiently will make a huge difference to your pantry.
 One thing deep pantry shelves don’t lack is space – they can house an awful lot of 'stuff'.
 While this is great in terms of storage, it does mean they can easily descend into a dumping ground for kitchen clutter if not organized properly.

-When organizing a pantry, deep pantry shelves require a little extra planning.
+When organizing a kitchen, deep pantry shelves require a little extra planning.
 Packing them full may feel like a good use of space but trust us when we say taking a minimal approach is the best way to maximize their usefulness.

 If you are looking for pantry ideas that can help you organize deep pantry shelves, we have plenty of expert tips below.